Pylons/pyramid/docs/narr/traversal.rst

 :app:`Pyramid` is very much like this inexperienced UNIX user as it uses :term:`traversal` against a resource tree.
-In this analogy, we can map the ``cat`` program to the :app:`Pyramid` concept of a :term:`view callable`: it is a program that can be run against some :term:`context` as the result of :term:`view lookup`.
-The file being operated on in this analogy is the :term:`context` object; the context is the "last resource found" in a traversal.
+In this analogy, we can map the ``cat`` program to the :app:`Pyramid` concept of a :term:`view callable`: it is a program that can be run against some :term:`resource` (the "context") as the result of :term:`view lookup`.
+The file being operated on in this analogy is the :term:`context` resource; the context is the "last resource found" in a traversal.
 The directory structure is the resource tree being traversed.
 The act of progressively changing directories to find the file as well as the handling of a ``cd`` error as a stop condition is analogous to :term:`traversal`.

 The analogy we've used is not *exactly* correct, because, while the naive user already knows which command he wants to invoke before he starts "traversing" (``cat``), :app:`Pyramid` needs to obtain that information from the path being traversed itself.
 In :term:`traversal`, the "command" meant to be invoked is a :term:`view callable`.
-A view callable is derived via :term:`view lookup` from the combination of the :term:`view name` and the :term:`context`.
+A view callable is derived via :term:`view lookup` from the combination of the :term:`request` and the :term:`context`.
-Traversal is the act of obtaining these two items.

 .. index::
    single: traversal overview